Two adults facing each other, one holding a smartphone over their face showing eyes, symbolizing identity, perception.

 Conclusion

-In conclusion, understanding the intersections and distinctions between Autism Spectrum Disorder and Narcissistic Personality Disorder is critical for accurate diagnosis and effective support.
+Understanding the intersections and distinctions between Autism Spectrum Disorder and Narcissistic Personality Disorder is critical for accurate diagnosis and effective support.
 Though occasionally overlapping in some behaviors, these conditions are profoundly different in their origins, manifestations, and effects on personal and communal interactions.
 By enhancing public awareness and refining diagnostic practices, we can better assist individuals affected by these conditions and foster a more understanding society.